kelsierfin/GoalHabitTrackerGUI/README.md

 4)A Visualized Eisenhower Matrix ranking your goals in order of importance & urgency

--> Things to know: Each habit is connected to a goal
+-> Things to know: Each habit is connected(inherited) to a goal

 ## Run This Program